tohesala/robocloud-examples/example_docker_runtime/README.md

-Example of Robocloud runtime Docker container
+# ROBOCLOUD DOCKER RUNTIME

-This example gives a recipe for Docker image that contains chrome for headless web browsing.
+Docker image that contains chrome for headless web browsing.
+Must be linked to Robocloud workspace with every run.
+Containers that exit must be manually deleted from Robocloud.

 # Prerequisites
 Development environment and runtime must have Docker installed